michaelbaryla/Science-and-Star-Wars-robotic-limb/README.md

 You can use an exisiting instance of the Conversation service.
 Otherwise, follow these steps.

-1. At the command line, go to the local project directory (`conversation-simple`).

 1. Connect to Bluemix with the Cloud Foundry command-line tool.
-For more information, see the Watson Developer Cloud [documentation][cf_docs].
+For more information, see the Watson Developer Cloud <a href="https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started">documentation</a>.

     ```bash
     cf login
     ```

-1. Create an instance of the Conversation service in Bluemix.
+2. Create an instance of the Conversation service in Bluemix.
 For example:

     ```bash
     cf create-service conversation free my-conversation-service